ActiveCampaign/postmark-rails/README.md

 ## Error handling

-The gem respects the `ActionMailer::Base.raise_delivery_errors` setting and will surpress any exceptions if it’s set to `false`.
+The gem respects the `ActionMailer::Base.raise_delivery_errors` setting and will suppress any exceptions if it’s set to `false`.
 When delivery errors are enabled, the gem can raise any one of the exceptions listed in the [postmark](https://github.com/wildbit/postmark-gem#error-handling) gem docs.